This site requires a more recent version of Adobe Flash Player to function properly.

 In 2014, AT&T announced an agreement to acquire DirecTV in a stock and cash deal for $95 per share.
 The purchase price implies a total valuation of $67.1 billion for DirecTV including its debt.
-The companies expect cost synergies of over $1.6 billion annually after three years of the deal closing, primarily on account of the increased scale of their video subscriber base.
-The deal is currently pending for approval with the regulatory authorities.
+The companies expect cost synergies of over $1.6 billion annually within three years of completing the merger, primarily on account of the increased scale of their video subscriber base.
+The deal is currently pending approval with the regulatory authorities.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE